ARMmbed/mbed-os/spm/doc/INTRO.md

 The SPM and the secure partitions are located in the Secure Processing Environment (SPE), isolating them from the Non-Secure Processing Environment (NSPE), which contains the application firmware, OS kernel and libraries, and other nonsecure hardware resources.

-A secure partition is a container for one or more secure functions, and a platform may have multiple secure partitions. secure partitions provide the execution environment for security functionality.
+A secure partition is a container for one or more secure functions, and a platform may have multiple secure partitions.
+Secure partitions provide the execution environment for security functionality.

 Platform hardware, such as the Security Attribution Unit (SAU) and Memory Protection Unit (MPU) in the new ARMv8-M platforms, enforces the separation of partitions.
 Other platforms may use different mechanisms to provide equivalent isolation for the partitions.